Connect with us

 This tracker will follow:

-• FBS players announcing plans to enter the portal from App State, Charlotte, Duke, East Carolina, NC State, UNC and Wake Forest
+• FBS players entering the portal from App State, Charlotte, Duke, East Carolina, NC State, UNC and Wake Forest during the Jan.
+2-16 window

-• Incoming transfers to NC FCS programs (added once movement starts)
+• Incoming transfers to NC FBS programs (added once movement starts)

 This is a living page and will be updated regularly leading up to the 2026 season.
 It will serve as complimentary pages published by our partner, The North Carolina Sports Network, which is tracking statewide movement and ACC transfer movement.